GFDRR/thinkhazardmethods/source/includes/posts/_00-hazardsum.md

 ThinkHazard! provides information about 10 hazard phenomena triggered by Earth geophysical, hydrologic and meteorologic processes.

 ## GEOPHYSICAL HAZARDS
 These processes originates from within the Earth.
-They do not depend on climate variables and human actions, and typically the range of their return period spans over many centuries.
+They are not much influenced by climate variables or human actions, and typically the range of their return period spans over many centuries.

 <table><tr><td width="200" align=center>
 Eartquake